scikit-hep/awkward-0.x/README.rst

 Relationship to Pandas
 """"""""""""""""""""""

-Arguably, this kind of dataset could be manipulated as a `Pandas DataFrame <https://pandas.pydata.org>`__ instead of awkward arrays.
+Arguably, this kind of dataset could be manipulated as a `Pandas DataFrame <https://pandas.pydata.org>`__ instead of Awkward Arrays.
 Despite the variable number of planets per star, the exoplanets dataset could be flattened into a rectangular DataFrame, in which the distinction between solar systems is represented by a two-component index (leftmost pair of columns below), a `MultiIndex <https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html>`__.

 .. code-block:: python3

-    awkward.topandas(stars, flatten=True)[-9:]
+    awkward0.topandas(stars, flatten=True)[-9:]

 .. raw:: html